 3:6 As for that night, let darkness seize upon it; let it not be joined unto the days of the year, let it not come into the number of the months.
 3:7 Lo, let that night be solitary, let no joyful voice come therein.

 3:8 Let them curse it that curse the day, who are ready to raise up their mourning.

 3:9 Let the stars of the twilight thereof be dark; let it look for light, but have none; neither let it see the dawning of the day: 3:10 Because it shut not up the doors of my mother’s womb, nor hid sorrow from mine eyes.

-Job laments in his suffering that it would have been far better to not have been born.
+Job laments in his suffering that it would have been far better to not have even been born.

 3:11 Why died I not from the womb? why did I not give up the ghost when I came out of the belly?
-3:12Why did the knees [not hold back my birth] prevent me? or why [were] the breasts [full of milk] that I should suck?
+3:12Why did the knees [not hold back from giving birth] prevent me? or why [were] the breasts [full of milk] that I should suck?
 3:13 For now should I have lain still and been quiet [in death], I should have slept: then had I been at rest [from all this suffering of body and spirit],

-Job wanted to be dead, which is the end of all flesh, from the greatest to the least; that his suffering would also end.
+Job wanted to be dead, which is the end of all flesh, from the greatest to the least; so that his suffering would also end.

 3:14 With kings and counsellors of the earth, which build desolate places [graves] for themselves; 3:15 Or with princes that had gold, who filled their houses with silver: 3:16 Or as an hidden untimely birth [so that] I had not been; as infants which never saw light.